Neural network tokamak equilibria with incompressible flows

-where $\Delta^\star=r^2\nabla\cdot(\nabla/r^2)$ and ($r,\phi, z$) are cylindrical coordinates with $z$ corresponding to the axis of symmetry.
+where $\Delta^*=r^2\nabla\cdot(\nabla/r^2)$ and ($r,\phi, z$) are cylindrical coordinates with $z$ corresponding to the axis of symmetry.
 The function $u=u(r,z)$ that labels the magnetic surfaces is associated with the ordinary magnetic flux function $\psi$ via the following integral transformation \cite{Morrison1986aps}

-Here, $M_p(u)$ is the Mach function of the poloidal fluid velocity with respect to the poloidal Alfv\'en velocity.
-In Eq. \eqref{ggse} $X(u)$ relates to the toroidal magnetic field, $B_\phi=I/r$, through $I=(X-r^2\sqrt{\varrho}M_p\Phi^\prime)/(1-M_p^{2})$; $\Phi(u)$ is the electrostatic potential and $\rho(u)$ the plasma density; for vanishing flow the surface function $P_s(u)$ coincides with the pressure and Eq. (\ref{ggse}) reduces to the usual (static) GS equation.
+Here, $M_p(u)$ is the poloidal Mach-Alfv\'en function, i.e. the poloidal fluid speed over the poloidal Alfv\'en speed.
+In Eq. \eqref{ggse}, $X(u)$ relates to the toroidal magnetic field, $B_\phi=I/r$, through $I=(X-r^2\sqrt{\varrho}M_p\Phi^\prime)/(1-M_p^{2})$; $\Phi(u)$ is the electrostatic potential and $\rho(u)$ the plasma density; for vanishing flow the surface function $P_s(u)$ coincides with the pressure and Eq. (\ref{ggse}) reduces to the usual (static) GS equation.